Vascular Neurology/Stroke Fellowship

 - Physical Medicine and Rehabilitation

 The ACGME-approved year fulfills the requirements necessary for vascular neurology board eligibility.
 The vascular neurology team has its faculty offices and clinics in the state-of-the-art $215 million University of Michigan Cardiovascular Center which opened in June, 2007.
 This building is connected to the University of Michigan Hospital which houses a 15-bed neuro intensive care unit, a 6-bed state-of-the-art stroke unit, and the Emergency Department.
-The Brain Injury Group (the University of Michigan’s acute stroke response team) is composed of 4 board-certified vascular neurologists, 2 Vascular Neurology board-certified neuro intensivists, 4 emergency medicine physicians with a primary interest in cerebrovascular disease, and a neuro-interventional team.
-The Brain Injury Group is anchored by Dr. Lewis Morgenstern, Professor of Neurology, Neurosurgery, Emergency Medicine, and Epidemiology, an expert in acute stroke and intracerebral hemorrhage, and Dr. William Barsan, Chair and Professor of Emergency Medicine, a pioneer in thrombolytic therapy for stroke who administered tPA to the first patient in the NINDS tpa trial.
+The acute stroke response team is composed of 4-7 board-certified vascular neurologists, 1 Vascular Neurology board-certified neuro intensivists, 4 emergency medicine physicians with a primary interest in cerebrovascular disease, and a neuro-interventional team.
+The acute stroke response team anchored by Dr. Lewis Morgenstern, Professor of Neurology, Neurosurgery, Emergency Medicine, and Epidemiology, an expert in acute stroke and intracerebral hemorrhage, and Dr. William Barsan, Chair and Professor of Emergency Medicine, a pioneer in thrombolytic therapy for stroke who administered tPA to the first patient in the NINDS tpa trial.
 Dr. Barsan is also PI of the clinical coordinating center for the NINDS-funded Neurological Emergencies Treatment Trials (NETT), a network that conducts large simple trials in stroke and other neurological emergencies.
 To meet the members of the stroke team, please follow this link.

 - Stroke research conference